Sintered Stone worktops - what you need to know

 So last month I made a trip over to Valencia in Spain to visit manufacturers Urbatek and their XTONE showroom and production site.

-Sintered porcelain or sintered stone is made from 100% pure natural minerals.
-With the wonders of technology, the process which takes natural stone thousands of years to form is replicated in just a matter of hours to create sintered porcelain.
+Sintered stone, or porcelain as some will know, is made from 100% pure natural minerals.
+With the wonders of technology, the process which takes natural stone thousands of years to form is replicated in just a matter of hours to create sintered stone.

 There are many reasons that this product makes a great work surface for the kitchen; for example it’s resistant to staining and heat damage.